openfaas/faas-netes/QuickStart.md

-This file has moved to https://github.com/openfaas/faas/blob/master/guide/deployment_k8s.md
+This file has moved to [the docs](https://docs.openfaas.com/deployment/kubernetes/)